sous-chefs/postgresql/README.md

 The following attributes are set based on the platform, see the `attributes/default.rb` file for default values.

-- `node['postgresql']['version']` - version of postgresql to manage
-- `node['postgresql']['dir']` - home directory of where postgresql data and configuration lives.
 - `node['postgresql']['client']['packages']` - An array of package names that should be installed on "client" systems.
 - `node['postgresql']['server']['packages']` - An array of package names that should be installed on "server" systems.
 - `node['postgresql']['contrib']['packages']` - An array of package names that could be installed on "server" systems for useful sysadmin tools.
 - `node['postgresql']['enable_pgdg_apt']` - Whether to enable the apt repo by the PostgreSQL Global Development Group, which contains newer versions of PostgreSQL.
 - `node['postgresql']['enable_pgdg_yum']` - Whether to enable the yum repo by the PostgreSQL Global Development Group, which contains newer versions of PostgreSQL.
-- `node['postgresql']['initdb_locale']` - Sets the default locale for the database cluster.
-If this attribute is not specified, the locale is inherited from the environment that initdb runs in.
-Sometimes you must have a system locale that is not what you want for your database cluster, and this attribute addresses that scenario.
-Valid only for EL-family distros (RedHat/Centos/etc.).

 The following attributes are generated in `recipe[postgresql::server]`.